8 Top Brainstorming Techniques to Help You Write Killer Emails

 Even pro writers come up with major email block.
 Ann Handley, co-founder of Marketing Profs and the popular book “Everybody Writes,” only sent two emails to her subscribers in 2017.
-(In fact, the lack of communication was her catalyst behind revamping her entire newsletter strategy this year.)
+(In fact, the lack of communication was her catalyst behind revamping her entire newsletter strategy.)

 But when your emails stall, you can’t make connections with your subscribers.
 You can’t sell.
 You can’t gather feedback from your audience.
 You’re leaving money on the table!

 Never waste time trying to think of a topic when you should be writing.
 Here are 8 brainstorming techniques that will help you create a list of topics for future emails.

 First things first: Let’s go over a few quick notes re: brainstorming.

 - Coming up with ideas for your content is serious, but don’t get too caught up on producing the perfect idea right away.
 If you’re too critical, you won’t get anything written down.
 You never know what a random word now could make you think of later.
 Keep a positive mindset and be open to any and all ideas.

 - Don’t worry too much about following the rules.
 Brainstorming is all about creativity and finding whatever method works best for you.
 While one person might do well with a structured brainstorming process, another might thrive with a loose, free-flowing idea session.